16patsle/phaser3-weapon-plugin/README.md

 A Phaser 3 compatible port of the Weapon Plugin shipped with Phaser CE.

-This is a work in progress.
+This is a work in progress and is currently in beta.

 This plugin can be installed from npm:
 ```
-npm install phaser3-weapon-plugin // if you use npm
+npm install phaser3-weapon-plugin@beta // if you use npm
-yarn add phaser3-weapon-plugin // for yarn users
+yarn add phaser3-weapon-plugin@beta // for yarn users
 ```

 ## Building